-Illinois emergency vehicle light state statutes apply to a variety of emergency and warning vehicles in the state.
+Illinois state statutes covering emergency vehicle lights apply to a variety of emergency and warning vehicles in the state.
 Below, are definitions of an emergency vehicle in Illinois, and included links to the state’s statutes for more detailed information.

 Emergency Vehicle Defined in Illinois